sriramkumarwild/markdown-cv/index.md

 ### Conference
 <!-- A list is also available [online](http://scholar.google.co.uk/citations?user=LTOTl0YAAAAJ) -->

 `2016` **Kumar, S.** and Savakis, A., 2016, September.
 Learning a perceptual manifold for image set classification.
 In 2016 IEEE International Conference on Image Processing (ICIP) (pp. 4433-4437).
-IEEE. [<a href="https://scholarworks.rit.edu/cgi/viewcontent.cgi?article=10138&context=theses">Poster</a>]
+IEEE.

 `2016` **Kumar, S.**, Ghoraani, B. and Savakis, A., 2016.
 Joint and discriminative dictionary learning for facial expression recognition.
 Electronic Imaging, 2016(11), pp.1-6.

 `2016` **Kumar, S.** and Savakis, A., 2016.
 Robust domain adaptation on the L1-Grassmannian manifold.
-In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops (pp. 103-110). [<a href="https://scholarworks.rit.edu/cgi/viewcontent.cgi?article=10138&context=theses">Poster</a>]
+In Proceedings of the IEEE Conference on Computer Vision and Pattern Recognition Workshops (pp. 103-110).

 ## Articles